StackVista/stackstate-docs/use/health-state-and-alerts/add-telemetry-to-element.md

 7. The stream preview on the right will update to show the incoming metric values based on the details you provide.
 8. Click **SAVE** to add the stream to the element.
     - You will receive a notification that the stream has been successfully completed.
 9. A graph of the selected telemetry stream data will be visible in the list of **Telemetry streams** on the right of the screen.
+You can inspect data in the stream using the [telemetry browser](/use/views/browse_telemetry.md).

 ## See also